Time-Dependent Low-Energy Simulation Accelerates Adiabatic State Preparation: Introduction

 \subsection{Main results}

-Here, we provide a more detailed treatment of the results that we prove in this work.
+We now state the main Trotter-number guarantee in the adiabatic setting, given the gap and smoothness assumptions that are natural in various quantum systems.
 Our task is to simulate an $N$-qubit, $k$-local multi-linear Hamiltonian, which has a fixed structure and time-variant coefficients (see Eq.~\eqref{eq:multilinear} for the formal definition), by product formulas when the initial state is only supported on a low-energy subspace spanned by $\sigma$ eigenstates.
 We assume that this low-energy subspace has an energy spectrum within the regime $[0,\Delta]$ over time $[0,T]$, and is separated from the remaining spectrum by a gap $\gamma$.
 We also assume that the Hamiltonian has bounded derivatives $\dot{H}\coloneqq \tfrac{\dd{H}}{\dd{s}}$ and $\ddot{H}\coloneqq \tfrac{\dd^2{H}}{\dd{s^2}}$ with respect to the scaled time $s=t/T$, and its interaction strength on every single qubit is upper bounded by $g$ in \eqref{eq:g}.
-We present our main results in the following \thm{main}, whose formal descriptions are given by \thm{trotternumber} and \thm{atrotternumber} in \sec{application}.
+We present our main results in the following \thm{main}, whose formal description is given by \thm{atrotternumber} in \sec{application}.
 We summarize our results in \tab{result_table}.